Sarimarcus/hypeya-miniapp/docs/architecture.md

 - **RTL Support**: Right-to-left language support
 - **Localization**: Date and number formatting

-This architecture provides a solid foundation for building a modern, performant, and maintainable NextJS application that showcases articles from the Hypeya website with comprehensive filtering capabilities and an excellent user experience.
+Note: Earlier sections describe the conceptual architecture; the structure block above reflects the current code layout.
+This provides a solid foundation for a modern, performant, and maintainable Next.js application that showcases articles from the Hypeya website with comprehensive filtering, PWA support, and optional Web3 features.